-Deliverables include the digital surrogates and related metadata created during the project; they may also include aggregations of those files and metadata with related files and metadata already available online.
-Metadata created through this program is not restricted to any particular standard or structure.
-Other possible deliverables include authority files, description and digitization manuals, training materials, research guides, online exhibits, or datasets.

-If any special measures are being taken to improve accessibility for specific user communities (e.g., visually or hearing impaired, users with limited internet access, foreign language speakers), include them here.
+- Deliverables include the digital surrogates and related metadata created during the project; they may also include aggregations of those files and metadata with related files and metadata already available online.
+Metadata created through this program may conform to any appropriate standard or structure.
+Other possible deliverables include authority files, description and digitization manuals, training materials, research guides, online exhibits, or datasets. - If any special measures are being taken to improve accessibility for specific user communities (e.g., visually or hearing impaired, users with limited internet access, foreign language speakers), include them here.